 Since our data set includes approximately 40 variables, choosing and fitting a multiple regression model could in principle proceed best by an automated method such as stepwise regression.
 The SPSS output is shown below, condensed for efficiency to show just the last model in the process, model 21.
 (Writing out the fitted model is cumbersome, because there are 13 predictors, but all of the coefficients are shown in the ‘B’ column of the table below.)

+[Note: SPSS output below has been condensed - showing the last model only]